royendgel/tracker_opentld/README.md

 ## Compiling
 ### Linux (make)
-Navigate with the terminal to the build directory
+Navigate with the terminal to the directory
 * `make` build the project